|

 legendary land/mountain where Dionysos was raised and

-Note 2: There are many places bearing
+nursed by rain-nymphs.
+There are many places bearing the

-the name Nysa in Anatolia, Turkmenistan, Poland and
+name Nysa in Anatolia, Turkmenistan, Poland and

 Serbia.
 The Serbian Nysa is spelled Nis and has been